Making History

 Accessibility & Support

-If life gets overwhelming during the course, please reach out.
-We can discuss formal or informal accommodations, deadline adjustments, or other support.
-The goal is maximizing learning under real life circumstances.
+If life gets overwhelming during the course and you question whether you can continue, please reach out.
+We can discuss formal or informal accommodations, deadline adjustments, or other support needed for you to complete the course successfully enough for academic progress and to keep scholarships.